robertpalazzini/FRONTSCRIPT_TOOLTIP/README.md

 - Works with all major FrontScript syntax elements
 - Lightweight, no data collection, no performance hit

+STILL A WORK IN PROGRESS - Please add comments, issues and i'll try to fix asap.

 ## 🛡 Security

 - 🟢 Runs **only on `https://*.efrontcloud.com`**